run-ai/docs/docs/admin/runai-setup/cluster-setup/single-node-install.md

 ```

 !!!
 Notes
-    * The script will stop at one point, require that you log out and log in again
+    * The script will stop at one point and require that you log out and log in again.
-    * You may be prompted for a sudo password during the installation
+    * You may be prompted for a sudo password during the installation.